slviajero/tinybasic/MANUAL.md

 LOAD "myprog.bas"

 i.e. with the filename enclosed quotes.

+Started from the command line, LOAD will merge a program loaded with the program already in memory.
+In RUN mode a LOAD replaces the program in memory, clears all FOR, GOSUB and DATA pointer but keeps the variables.
+This way a program can chain another program.

 ### Special variables and arrays